The Burroughs Adding Machine Company

 212mm × 274mm

 This is a fact-sheet in French for the Burroughs Portable listing adding machine.
 It was included in the French instruction manual so is presumably from around 1929.
-The Portable model was released in 1926.
+The Portable model was released in 1925 or 1926.

 I don't own any physical copies of Burroughs newspaper articles.
 I have however found a few interesting articles in online newspaper and magazine archives.
 I have put them on a separate Burroughs Articles page.